-- (b) Prerequisites: CF569 (Security and International Affairs). - c.
-The Institutional Policy Studies (IPS) stream comprises two courses: - (1) CF557 Institutional Policy Analysis (1 credit) - (a) This course provides an understanding of the methods used in the development of Defence programmes and policies through examination of the multiple perspectives that must be considered by those working at the institutional level within Defence.
+(1) CF557 - Institutional Policy Analysis (1 credit)

+- (a) This course provides an understanding of the methods used in the development of Defence programmes and policies through examination of the multiple perspectives that must be considered by those working at the institutional level within Defence.
 The theories and analytical methods addressed will draw on the domains of public administration, strategic resource management, military capability development, human resource management, futures analyses, and change management, with an emphasis on their applicability to Defence and, in particular, the Canadian Forces.
-These methods will be used to conduct critical analyses of current or draft Defence policies or programmes.
-Assessment is through participation in online threaded discussions. - (b) Prerequisites: CF555 (Leadership), CF556 (Command), and CF569 (Security and International Affairs). - (2) CF554 Advanced Topics in Institutional Policy Development (1 credit) - (a) This course provides focused consideration of specific topics in policy development, with a particular view of the interactions between the military institution and its parent society.
+These methods will be used to conduct critical analyses of current or draft Defence policies or programmes. - (b) Prerequisites: CF555 (Leadership), CF556 (Command), and CF569 (Security and International Affairs).

+(2) CF554 - Advanced Topics in Institutional Policy Development (1 credit)

+- (a) This course provides focused consideration of specific topics in policy development, with a particular view of the interactions between the military institution and its parent society.
 Using a case study methodology, consideration will be given to how to develop policies which effectively address often conflicting requirements arising from government direction, societal expectations, and the military profession.
-Topics to be addressed will focus on the development and implementation of various institutional policies such as the integration of women and minorities in the armed forces, the impact of new technologies on command culture and military capabilities, and the recruiting and integration challenges posed by the millennial generation.
-Assessment will be through participation in online threaded discussions and written case studies. - (b) Prerequisites: CF555 (Leadership), CF556 (Command), and CF569 (Security and International Affairs).

-d.
-CF502 Solo Flight - Independent Research Paper (1 credit).
+Topics to be addressed will focus on the development and implementation of various institutional policies such as the integration of women and minorities in the armed forces, the impact of new technologies on command culture and military capabilities, and the recruiting and integration challenges posed by the millennial generation. - (b) Prerequisites: CF555 (Leadership), CF556 (Command), and CF569 (Security and International Affairs). - d.
+CF502 Solo Flight Independent Research Paper (1 credit).
 Solo Flight is a Research Paper intended to develop the student's ability to present a persuasive argument on a military- or defence-related topic of the writer's choice.
 It builds on writing skills attained on earlier JCSP DL assignments and should demonstrate the writer's ability to analyze an issue or problem in clear and logically-presented prose.
 Topics are normally linked to the material covered in the stream of study to which the writer has been assigned.